pwdel/llmconviction/README.md

 # Test Out a Bot Designed

-Test out a bot designed to use LLM's to classify sentiment and conviction level.
+Test out a bot designed to use LLM's to classify sentiment and conviction level so that we can experiment with conformal prediction.

 ## Start Up and Shut Down Remote GPU Virtual Private Server